flibedinsky/iatoolkit/docs/companies_and_components.md

 ### 2.8 Help Files

+User assistance and onboarding are critical for adoption.
-Points to other YAML files containing content for UI elements like onboarding tutorials or help modals.
+This section points to additional YAML files that contain structured content for help systems, onboarding tutorials, and contextual assistance.
+These files allow you to create rich, interactive help experiences—such as step-by-step onboarding cards that guide new users through the system, or context-sensitive help content that appears when users need assistance.
+By keeping this content in separate, structured files, you can easily update help documentation without touching code, and even localize it for different languages.

 ```yaml
 # Help files
 help_files: